sirdiego/fileman/README.md

 # fileman
-A One-Click-Filehost consists of just one file with good a interface for Nokia's InternetTablets or Apple's IPhone.
+A One-Click-Filehost that consists of just one file with a good interface for Nokia's InternetTablets or Apple's iPhones.